Men Must Fight

 Men Must Fight is a 1933 American pre-Code drama film starring Diana Wynyard, Lewis Stone and Phillips Holmes.
 It is based on the 1932 Broadway play of the same name by Reginald Lawrence and S. K. Lauren.
 When her lover is killed in World War I, a woman raises their son as a pacifist.
 However, when a second world war looms "between the United States and a country referred to as the Eurasian States in 1940", that belief is put to the test.

+Men Must Fight is a science fiction military political movie set in the then-future year of 1940 and depicts a second world war featuring aerial bombings of New York City and advanced technology such as videophones.